 Felix worked hard.
 He did tons of stuff, ultimately delivering a “thinker” silhouette and six icons representing aspects of the client-designer relationship.

 The cover above was a go.
+In my gut, I didn’t love it, but Tad of Allworth was happy and time was running short (isn’t it always?) so we proceeded.
 Last August, it was ready to go to the printer.

 Then I got a link to Laurie Rosenwald‘s work.
 It had exactly the kind of energy and color sense that made my heart go pit-a-pat.
 I was like a groom or bride leaving my almost-spouse at the altar.
 I wanted HER for my cover.